Nancy Dummer (1932 - 2020) - Obituary

 Funeral services will be private due to Covid-19.
 Burial will be at Woodland Cemetery.

-The Olson Funeral Home & Cremation Service has been entrusted with Nancy's arrangements.
+The Olson Funeral Home & Cremation Service in Sheboygan, WI has been entrusted with Nancy's arrangements.